ospfranco/ospfranco.github.io/_posts/2020-08-14-ios-14-widgets-and-react-native.md

 As a side note and important for you to know, the final objects you put on the `Timeline` struct, need to comply with the `TimelineEntry` protocol, basically it needs to have a date field of type `Date` and that is it.

-## Learn SwiftUI, call it a day
+### 5. Rendering your widget

-Look SwiftUI is not that hard, you are also creating a tiny UI, don't complain and just learn it, here is an example:
+Look SwiftUI is not that hard, I know you want to make your widget in react-native... but the potential effort and troubles are not worth it, you are also creating a tiny UI, you cannot have any animations or any complex behavior, widgets are basically just a few text objects and some icons at most.

+Here is an example swiftUI code to give you a rough feeling:

 ```swift
 struct widgetEntryView : View {